-Dr. Mark Evans, Physician
+Dr. Mark Evans, Medical Director

 Dr. Mark Evans is a native of Richwood, Ohio, graduating from North Union High School in 1976 before going on to receive his Bachelor of Arts degree at Ohio Northern University in Ada, Ohio.
 Dr. Evans received his medical degree from the Ohio State University College of Medicine, completed a three year residency training in family medicine at Mt.
 Carmel Hospital and was board certified in family medicine in 1987.